 - Student Program Membership

-- Academic or extracurricular activities a student may belong to or participate in: Through Summit Learning, students are supported not only by their subject-area teachers, but by a designated mentor at their school.
+- Academic or extracurricular activities a student may belong to or participate in: Through the Summit Learning Program, students are supported not only by their subject-area teachers, but by a designated mentor at their school.
 Through weekly check-ins, mentors get to know their mentees deeply in order to help support them in reaching their personal goals.
 Part of getting to know a student includes understanding their passions and interests.
-These conversations are also a helpful part of the college planning process i.e. they can help with their college application essay.
+These conversations are also a helpful part of the college planning process (e.g. they can help with their college application essay).

 - Student Survey Responses

-- Anonymous student responses to surveys or questionnaires: These optional student surveys are carried out in order to better understand a student’s experience with Summit Learning.
-They are anonymous and responses are often used to make improvements.
+- Student responses to surveys or questionnaires: These optional student surveys are carried out in order to better understand a student’s experience with Summit Learning Program.
+We anonymize the responses.
+While the Summit Learning Program does not require students to complete surveys, districts and schools ultimately make the decision on whether or not their students are required to participate.

 - Student work

-- Student-generated content; writing, pictures etc: Through the course of the school year, students can upload information to the Summit Learning Platform including, for example, notes about their progress, their personal goals for the week or their Final Products from a particular Project.
-Additionally, students can upload and work on class assignments using either their G-Suite for Education or Microsoft Office account.
-The student’s classwork or resources using on either G-Suite for Education or Microsoft Office are not stored directly with Summit, but are copied from Summit’s Google domain to the domain of the student’s school.
+- Student-generated content; writing, pictures etc: Through the course of the school year, students can upload information to the Summit Learning Platform including, for example, notes about their progress, their personal goals for the week or their final products for a particular project.

 - Student Outcome Information and Transcript